nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Have you ever wished that you could spend more time with people important to you?
 How about having more time for your hobbies?
 Wouldn’t it be great if there was an application that could help you sort through this chaos and let you focus on what’s important in life?
 Enter Do-Do Bird, an intelligent personal assistant that organises your tasks for you.
 Do-Do Bird uses natural language processing to execute your every command.
 With Do-Do Bird, your life will never be the same.

-This is the labelled GUI of Do-Do Bird
+This is a labelled GUI of Do-Do Bird:
 > ![GUI](./images/LabelledGUI.png)

 <!-- @@author A0093896H -->